 Integrating science, technology, engineering, arts, and math (STEAM) skills, Camp H projects build confidence, grit, and the belief that everything is possible in life and in the world.
 Camp H camp “graduates” will be equipped to communicate audacious ideas through their creative voice, transform their communities through active building, and go forth confidently into higher education and careers.

-Camp H girls work towards an 11-module Fearless Builder Girl certification, earning badges for each module/skill:
+Camp H girls work towards a 13-module Fearless Builder Girl certification, earning badges for each module/skill: Carpentry, Welding, Masonry, Electronics, Fix-It, Architecture, Design, Engineering, Graphics, Digital, Service, Leadership, and Thesis Project.

 Our all-female staff